Fla. Gov. Calls For Probe Of Insurer

-The allegations reviewed by the newspaper include the revelation the company's former chief administration officer, Susanne Murphy was discovered, after years of working for the company, as not being licensed to practice law in Florida.
+The allegations reviewed by the newspaper include the revelation the company's former chief administration officer,

 Instead of being fired, she was allowed to resign and continued to receive pay and benefits for four months after leaving her job, the in-house report said.